Nishchal-beginer/Python_internship-project/README.md

 # Python_internship-project
-The Smart Resume Parser is a Python-based application that automatically extracts structured information from PDF and DOCX resumes.
-It identifies key details such as candidate name, contact information, skills, education, and work experience using NLP techniques with spaCy and regex.
+A Python and NLP-powered application to extract structured data from PDF and DOCX resumes.
+It uses spaCy, regex, and document parsing libraries to identify skills, education, and experience.
+The Streamlit UI allows users to upload resumes and view results instantly.
+Parsed data can be exported as JSON or CSV for further analysis or integration.